Christian Louis de Massy: Status

-By 1951, Rainier was the Prince of Monaco, but was unmarried and had no children.
-Some have reported that, citing the need for an heir to continue the throne of Monaco, Christian's mother Princess Antoinette sought to gauge support among Monegasque citizenry for a change to the constitution to place Christian upon the throne as a child, with his mother exercising sovereign authority as regent until his adulthood.
+By 1951, Rainier was the prince of Monaco, but was unmarried and had no children.
+Antoinette began exploring the possibility of replacing Rainier and passing the throne to her son.
 The Franco-Monegasque Treaty of 1918 already provided that a childless sovereign of Monaco could adopt an heir to the throne.
 Therefore, had Rainier then chosen to adopt Christian de Massy, that would have made Christian the heir presumptive (although he would lose his place in the order of succession to any children born of a subsequent marriage of Rainier).

 Regardless, once Rainier married Grace Kelly and had children, Princess Antoinette's concern over succession waned and the possibility of Christian acceding to the throne became more remote.
 Princess Antoinette then threw her full support behind the succession of her brother.
 The family presented a unified front thenceforth, with Prince Rainier III granting his sister the title of Baroness of Massy, and young Christian de Massy serving as ring bearer at the marriage of his uncle to Grace Kelly.

-In 2002, the constitution was adjusted to allow siblings of the reigning Prince and their descendants to succeed to the throne if the sovereign lacked legitimate descendants, and Christian thereupon became 11th in line of succession to the Monegasque throne.
+In 2002, the constitution was adjusted to allow siblings of the reigning prince and their descendants to succeed to the throne if the sovereign lacked legitimate descendants, and Christian thereupon became 11th in line of succession to the Monegasque throne.
 When Albert succeeded on the death of Rainier, Antoinette was no longer the sibling of the sovereign, so she and her children lost their places in the line of succession.
 They and their descendants do, however, remain eligible for selection by the Crown Council to accede if the current line fails.

 Education

 Christian Louis was, initially, educated at the Institut Le Rosey in Switzerland.
 He was expelled.
 He then became a pupil at Downside School, Somerset, UK (September 1963-July 1967).
-He obtained a place at Cambridge University but left before completion of a degree course.
+He obtained a place at the University of Cambridge but left before completion of a degree course.

 More inspired by adventure than the classroom, Christian's self-education in the real world saw him become a professional race driver in Europe, before motorcycling the entire 7400 km coast of Brazil.
 He returned to a motorcycle to crisscross North America from east to west, north to south in 1994.
-Christian Louis de Massy has lived in Spain, Zimbabwe, Argentina, Brazil, Italy, France, Hungary, Panama and the USA, in addition to his homeland of Monaco.
+Christian Louis de Massy has lived in Spain, Zimbabwe, Argentina, Brazil, Italy, France, Hungary, Panama and the US, in addition to his homeland of Monaco.
 He is claimed to speak English, French, Italian, Spanish and Portuguese.